 How FME Improves Performance with Bulk Mode

-Through bulk mode processing, FME achieves increased performance in certain readers, writers, and transformers, as well as other mechanisms such as feature caching and visualization.
-Sometimes referred to as "feature tables" (such as in the FME Objects API), bulk mode optimizes how FME stores and works with features by processing several similar features that share the same schema more efficiently, or in bulk.
+Through bulk mode processing, FME improves performance in many readers, writers, and transformers, as well as other mechanisms such as feature caching and visualization.
+Sometimes referred to as "feature tables" (as in the FME Objects API), bulk mode optimizes how FME stores and works with features by processing multiple similar features that share the same schema more efficiently - that is, in bulk.